Star-Lord: Publication history

 The character first appeared in the black-and-white magazine publication Marvel Preview #4 (Jan 1976).

-Star-Lord continued to appear in Marvel Preview, with writer Chris Claremont revamping the character and using science fiction adventure stories like the Heinlein juveniles for inspiration.
+Star-Lord continued to appear in Marvel Preview, with writer Chris Claremont revamping the character and drawing inspiration from science fiction adventure stories such as the Heinlein juveniles.
 Heinlein's lawyers threatened legal action over the cover to Marvel Preview #11, which featured a blurb that described the content as "a novel-length science fiction spectacular in the tradition of Robert A. Heinlein", leading to the issue being pulled and reprinted.
-The story in #11 was the first teaming of the celebrated X-Men creative trio of writer Chris Claremont, penciller John Byrne, and inker Terry Austin.
+The story in #11 marked the first collaboration of the celebrated X-Men creative trio of writer Chris Claremont, penciller John Byrne, and inker Terry Austin.
 Star-Lord made sporadic appearances over the next few years in the titles Marvel Super Special, Marvel Spotlight, and Marvel Premiere.
-The Marvel Spotlight installments, which were Star-Lord's first appearance in a traditional comic book format, served to consolidate the separate but complementary origin stories from his two appearances in Marvel Preview.
+The Marvel Spotlight installments, which marked Star-Lord's first appearance in a traditional comic book format, served to consolidate the separate but complementary origin stories from his two appearances in Marvel Preview.
 In February 1982, a color reprint of the black-and-white Star-Lord story from Marvel Preview #11 was published with a new framing sequence by Claremont and artist Michael Golden.

 The character returned in Thanos #8–12 (May–Sept.
 2004) and Annihilation #1-6 (2006).
 The following year, he received a four issue eponymous title (Annihilation: Conquest – Star-Lord) leading into the "Annihilation: Conquest" crossover storyline, in which he played a central role.
 Spinning out of "Annihilation: Conquest", a second volume of Guardians of the Galaxy featured a team of characters from the crossover who were led by Star-Lord for the duration of the title's 25-issue run.
 Plot lines from that series were concluded in The Thanos Imperative mini-series.

 Because of revisions to the character's origin, his early appearances have been officially designated as occurring in an alternate reality.

 Star-Lord returned, along with other members of the Guardians, in Avengers Assemble #4-8 (June–Oct.
 2012).
 He stars in Guardians of the Galaxy vol. 3, a part of the Marvel NOW! relaunch.